PROFESSIONAL PHARMACY FRATERNITIES

 Honor Code Committee is a committee of students and faculty who determine whether academic integrity and/or professionalism violations have occurred and impose penalties for violations.
 Members are selected according to the policy.

-Pharmacy & Health Sciences Day is an annual one-day event planned by pharmacy & health science students.
+Health Professions Day is an annual one-day event planned by pharmacy, occupational therapy, athletic training, and health science students.
 Guest speakers present lectures on various contemporary pharmacy and health science issues.
 Students have the opportunity each fall to join the committee and serve as a committee chair or member.

-College Committees exist for students desiring leadership opportunities and involvement in the daily affairs of the College (see the 2012-2013 CPHS Committee and Task Force and their charges)
+College Committees exist for students desiring leadership opportunities and involvement in the daily affairs of the College.

 Annually during the Spring semester, the Dean requests applications/nominations for students to serve on the College Committees for the following year: